Our Clock Repair Service

 We do the following steps to restore your clock to excellent operating condition:

-Repair bills on the high side are common for the following reasons:
+Repair bills on the high side are common because:

-As dust gets in the mechanism, the oil becomes an abrasive paste, which causes wear.
+As dust gets into the mechanism, the oil becomes an abrasive paste, which causes wear.
 The longer the clock runs in this condition, the more repair it will need.
 Many American clocks have very strong mainsprings which will run the clock for many years after the oil has gone bad, causing severe wear to pivots and pivot holes.
 When the clock finally stops, it will take extra work to bring it back to proper condition so we can guarantee it.
 Previous repair work by unskilled personnel causes more work for us and will increase the repair bill.
-And some clocks never ran well when new due to factory defects.
-Often these problems are not visible until the movement is disassembled and cleaned.
+And some clocks never ran well when new because of factory defects.
+Often these problems are not visible until the movement is apart and cleaned.
 Less than one out of ten clocks we receive for repair are in such good condition that the repair bill is near the minimum!
-About four out of ten clocks will need so much work that the repair bill is near the maximum.
-And as mentioned above, once in while we go over the high estimate due to wear or damage much more severe than average.
+Many clocks will need so much work that the repair bill is near the maximum.
+Sometimes we go over the high estimate due to wear or damage much more severe than average.

 Myths